Connect with others who understand.

 • Groin

-Swollen lymph nodes in lupus can vary from person to person, and not everyone may experience them in the same way or in the same places.
-If you have concerns about swollen lymph nodes or notice any unusual changes in your body, talk with your health care provider.
+Swollen lymph nodes associated with lupus can vary from person to person.
+Not everyone may experience them in the same way or in the same places.
+If you have concerns about swollen lymph nodes or notice any unusual changes in your body, talk with your healthcare provider.

 Can Lupus Medications Cause Swollen Lymph Nodes?

-Some medications can cause lymph node swelling as a side effect, but none of the main medications used to treat lupus are known to cause this specific side effect.
+Some medications can cause lymph node swelling as a side effect, but the primary treatments used for lupus are not known to cause this specific side effect.
 Apart from known side effects of a medication, your body can also react negatively to certain drugs.

 One example of these negative reactions to medication is called drug reaction with eosinophilia and systemic symptoms (DRESS) syndrome.
-DRESS syndrome is a potentially life-threatening reaction to a medication that can cause:
+DRESS syndrome is a potentially life-threatening reaction to a medication, which can cause:

 • Fever